 Patrizia Tortella is MS of Pedagogy and of Sport Sciences and PhD in Cognitive Sciences and Education.

-Teacher for disabled children, qualified trainer for several sport specialties, and organizer of physical activities for 0-6 y old children, she is now postdoc at the Research Center on Child Motor Development (RCCMD) of the University of Verona.
+Teacher for disabled children, qualified trainer for several sport specialties, and organizer of physical activities for 0-6 y old children, she has been postdoc at the Research Center on Child Motor Development (RCCMD) of the University of Verona and is now Researcher at the Faculty of .Education at the Free University of Bozen, Italy.

-Research interests include interactions between executive functions and basic motor skills and educational strategies to promote physical activities in Italian pre-schoolers.
+Research interests include interactions between executive functions and basic motor skills and educational strategies to promote physical activities and their beneficial effects in Italian pre-schoolers.

 Caterina Pesce, PhD, Department of Movement, Human and Health Sciences, University “Foro Italico”, Rome, Italy